VVUQ · Module 5 of 10

 Level 2 · Mixed concept

-If the comparison error there is E = 0.08, is the model validated at that level?
+If the comparison discrepancy there is E = 0.08, what does the comparison resolve?

 Show answer